pudly/schmopera-hugo/content/articles/hansel-and-gretel.md

 </figure>

-A wild visual ride from start to finish, it's great lighter fare to warm you up in the winter.
+A wild visual ride from start to finish, this _Hansel and Gretel_ is great lighter fare to warm you up in the winter.
 I really appreciated the gestures (blunt as they were) to the fact that this started as traditionally holiday fare in Europe, yet didn't feel out of place a month after Twelfth Night.

-Hansel and Gretel (#COCgingerbread) runs til February 21 and is sure to be a production that's talked about for a good while to come.
+It is sure to be a production that's talked about for a good while to come.